MaterializeInc/metabase-materialize-driver/README.md

 ### Connecting to Materialize

 Select Materialize from the database dropdown when adding a new database.
-Next use the following information to connect:
+Next, use the following information to connect:

 | Field             | Value                  |
 | ----------------- | ---------------------- |